Sensebloom/OSCeleton/README.md

     f: Y coordinate of joint in interval [0.0, 1.0]
     f: Z coordinate of joint in interval [0.0, 7.0]

-If you use "-d 2" option, the typetag will be "siff", and no Z coordinate will be sent.
-(This will be deprecated in favor of a simpler option for animata compatibility)
+If you use "-k" option, the typetag will be "sff", and no user ID or Z coordinate will be sent. new_user, new_skel and lost_user messages will not be sent either.
+This is used for compatibility with the excellent Kitchen Budapest animata skeletal animation software.

-If you use "-n 0" option, the typetag will be "sfff", and no user ID, new_user, new_skel, lost_user messages will be sent.
-(This will be deprecated in favor of a simpler option for animata compatibility)

 ### Full list of joints